AvTraffic GDL90 Device Help

-If you use AvTraffic with an EFB other than AvPlan or Garmin Pilot you need to make sure you start AvTraffic before your EFB when you are using a GDL90 device to avoid the problems described below.
+Depending on which EFB app you use, you may need to start AvTraffic before your EFB when you are using a GDL90 device to avoid the problems described below.

 The GDL90 protocol was developed by Garmin as a standard means for sending traffic information between devices.